EXTREME SEXUAL EXPRESSIONS | LATEX | WETLOOK | LEATHER | PVC | SATIN | PARADE/GALA UNIFORMS | LINGERIE

-Remember that jeans, street wear, standard evening wardrobe and cotton of all kinds are NOT allowed at ManiFest.
+Jeans, street wear and standard evening wardrobe of all kinds are NOT allowed at ManiFest

 ManiFest has a strict dresscode which must be met in order to set the fetishistic frame for each party.
 ManiFest is a freespace to expose your fetishism.
 For some people this is a huge step and it only works if all members contribute to uphold a safe and fetishistic unity.